 Therefore, following the completion of our (SEA) screening, the Environment Agency agreed that SEA of our Drought Plan was not required.
 Natural England initially agreed that SEA was not required but has since indicated that it believes it may be required after all.
-We still do not believe that an SEA is required for the reasons set out above.
-However, we have agreed with Natural England that we will take further legal advice on this matter and if our position changes, we will undertake an SEA taking account of all the wider SEA points Natural England included in its representation on our draft Drought Plan.
-If the further legal advice is to undertake an SEA of our Drought Plan, we will complete this alongside our draft Water Resources Management Plan 2024 SEA by 31 March 2021.
+However, having reviewed our screening, we still do not believe that an SEA is required for the reasons set out above.